 In keeping with the Houston Conference Guidelines, specific training goals include:

-- Advanced skill in the neuropsychological evaluation, treatment and consultation to patients and professionals sufficient to practice on an independent basis;
+- Advanced skill in neuropsychological evaluation and treatment, as well as consultation to patients and professionals;

 - Advanced understanding of brain-behavior relationships;